kizivat/saas-kit/README.md

 After the steps above, you’ll have a working version like the demo page.
 However, it’s not branded, and doesn’t have your content.
 The following checklist helps you customize the template to make a SaaS homepage for your company.

-- Set a name for your site in `src/config.ts:WebsiteName`
+- [ ] Set a name for your site in `src/config.ts:WebsiteName`
-- Content
+- [ ] Content
-  - Add actual content for marketing homepage
+  - [ ] Add actual content for marketing homepage
-  - Add any pages you want on top of our boiler plate (about, terms of service, etc).
+  - [ ] Add any pages you want on top of our boiler plate (about, terms of service, etc).
 Be sure to add links to them in the header, mobile menu header, and footer as appropriate (`src/routes/(marketing)/+layout.svelte`).
-  - Note: if you add any dynamic content to the main marketing page or pricing page, be sure to set `prerender = false` in the appropriate `+page.ts` file.
-These are currently pre-rendered and served as static assets for performance reasons, but that will break if you add server side rendering requirements.
-- Update SEO content
+- [ ] Update SEO content
-  - Update title and meta description tags for every public page.
+  - [ ] Update title and meta description tags for every public page.
 We include generic ones using your site name (`src/config.ts:WebsiteName`), but the more specific these are the better.
-- Style
+- [ ] Style
-  - Create a new shadcn-svelte theme matching your brand (see `src/app.css`)
+  - [ ] Create or paste your shadcn-svelte theme matching your brand (see `src/app.css`)
-  - Update the marketing page layout `src/routes/(marketing)/+layout.svelte`: customize design, delete unwanted pages from header and footer
+  - [ ] Update the marketing page layout `src/routes/(marketing)/+layout.svelte`: customize design, delete unwanted pages from header and footer
-  - Style: make it your own look and feel.
-  - Update the favicon in the `/static/` directory
+  - [ ] Update the favicon in the `/static/` directory
-- Functionality
+- [ ] Functionality
-  - Add actual SaaS functionality!
+  - [ ] Add actual SaaS functionality!
-  - Replace the admin dashboard with real content (`/src/routes/(app)/dasboard/+page.svelte`).
+  - [ ] Replace the admin dashboard with real content (`/src/routes/(app)/dasboard/+page.svelte`).
-  - Add API endpoints and database tables as needed to deliver your SaaS product.
+  - [ ] Add API endpoints and database tables as needed to deliver your SaaS product.

-## Icons

-Homescreen Icons are from [Solar Broken Line Icons](https://www.svgrepo.com/collection/solar-broken-line-icons/) and [Solar Linear Icons](https://www.svgrepo.com/collection/solar-linear-icons) via CC Attribution License.

-# Sponsor

-We hope you enjoy SaaS Starter!
-If you build mobile apps, please check out its sponsor/creator, [Critical Moments](https://criticalmoments.io).
-We can help improve your mobile app conversions, improve your app rating, and mitigate major bugs and outages.